orel33/tensor/README.md

 # Tensor

-Simple implementation of *tensor* data structure in C.
+Simple implementation of integer *tensor* in C.

 ---